ha5743330-ctrl/CAPSTONE/README.md

 ## Reflection

-*(Personalize this section in your own words before submitting — this is a starting draft based on what we worked through together.)*

-**What was hardest, and why:** Getting the Lighthouse Performance score above 76 turned out to be the hardest part — not because the app's own code was slow, but because a chunk of the blocking time comes from the AI SDK's client bundle itself.
-It was a good lesson in the difference between "my code is slow" and "a dependency I need is heavy" — the fix isn't always in your own files, and sometimes the right call is to document a trade-off rather than rewrite a working, tested feature to chase a number.
+**What was hardest, and why:** Getting the Lighthouse Performance score up was the hardest part.
+I fixed what I could — lazy-loaded the markdown renderer, closed a contrast issue — but the score stayed around 76 because most of the remaining slowness comes from the AI SDK library itself, not my own code.
+It took me a while to realize that and stop trying to "fix" something that wasn't actually broken on my end.

-**What I'd do differently next time:** Run a Lighthouse audit *early*, before the app's shape is locked in, rather than as a final step — catching the AI SDK bundle-size trade-off at the architecture stage would have meant a real choice between the SDK's convenience and a lighter hand-rolled transport, instead of finding out after the streaming/stop-button behavior was already built and tested against it.
+**What I'd do differently next time:** I'd run a Lighthouse check much earlier in the process instead of right before submitting.
+If I'd known about the AI SDK's bundle size from the start, I could have made a more informed choice about which libraries to use.

-**One thing that surprised me:** How much of "production readiness" is about *documentation and honesty* rather than making every number perfect — a known limitation that's clearly explained and reasoned through counts for more than silently shipping something that looks fine on the surface but hides a real trade-off.
+**One thing that surprised me:** How much "production ready" is really about documenting trade-offs honestly, not just making every score perfect.
+Explaining *why* something isn't 100% turned out to matter more than I expected.